team178/team178.github.io/README.md

 ### Running Locally

+By running locally, you can preview the changes on only your computer.
+Then, if you like the way how changes are shown locally, push the code to master branch, which is the final code of the web site.

-Start by making sure you have Ruby installed:
+Start by making sure you have Ruby installed.
+Type this in termial:

 ```
 ruby -v
 ```

 If nothing appears as a result, [install Ruby](https://www.ruby-lang.org/en/documentation/installation).
+During the install of Ruby, when it comes to the terminal, just keep pressing ENTER.

-Then install [Bundler](http://gembundler.com), if you don't already have it:
+Then install [Bundler](http://gembundler.com), if you don't already have it.
+Type this in terminal:

 ```
 gem install bundler
 ```

 If you're new to the team, you'll want to make a fork of the repository.
 This makes it easier for you to make changes and get them reviewed before they're added to the live site.
+You can do it on GitHub website.
+Open web site reposotory, and press "Fork".

 Once you've forked the repository you'll want to access that code on your own computer.
 To do this just clone the repository down to your local machine: